jokimty/Advent-of-code-2024/README.md

 # Advent of code 2024
-Personal advent of code solutions for 2024, the language they are written in follows the folder number. https://adventofcode.com/2024/
+Personal advent of code solutions for 2024.
+WIP until it isn't. https://adventofcode.com/2024/